BallisticTorch/bryanpcoleman.com/content/about.md

 I worked for several years before returning back to school; this time for a Master degree.
 I graduated from Purdue University - Global, formerly known as Kaplan University, in August of 2018 with a Master of Science degree in Cybersecurity Management.

-Whether it is reading from my Kindle, playing 4X and RTS games on my computer, surfing the web to learn about all things technology, I am using or connected to one piece of technology or another.
-And that is the purpose of this site: to give you, the reader, some insight into who I am and to share with you my thoughts on technology and the ever changing industry.
+Wherever this path on leads, I'm on it for the long hall.
+I have other dreams and aspirations too, and in time, those may appea here.
+For now, the  purpose of this site is to give you, the reader, some insight into who I am and to share with you my thoughts on technology and this ever changing industry.